Labialization: Types

 Eastern Arrernte has labialization at all places and manners of articulation; this derives historically from adjacent rounded vowels, as is also the case of the Northwest Caucasian languages.
 Marshallese also has phonemic labialization as a secondary articulation at all places of articulation except for labial consonants and coronal obstruents.

-In North America, languages from a number of families have sounds that sound labialized (and vowels that sound rounded) without the participation of the lips.
-See Tillamook language for an example.
+In North America, languages from a number of families have consonants that are perceptually (auditorily) labialized (and vowels that are perceptually rounded) but which lack any participation of the lips, such as the now-extinct Tillamook.

-Similarly to the distinction between the labio-palatal /[ɥ]/ and labio-velar /[w]/ semivowels, some languages exhibit labio-palatalization /[ᶣ]/, rather than labio-velarization /[ʷ]/.
+Similarly to the distinction between the labiopalatal and labiovelar semivowels, some languages exhibit labiopalatalization /[ᶣ]/, contrasting with labiovelarization /[ʷ]/.

 Prelabialization

 In Slovene, sounds can be prelabialized.
 Furthermore, the change is phonemic and all phonemes have prelabialized pairs (though not all of their allophones can have pairs).
 Compare stati 'stand' /[ˈs̪t̪àːt̪í]/ and vstati 'stand up' /[ˈʷs̪t̪àːt̪í]/.
 The prelabialization part, however, is usually not considered as being part of the same phoneme as prelabialized sound, but rather as an allophone of //ʋ// as it changes depending on the environment, e. g. vzeti 'take' /[ˈʷz̪èːt̪í]/ and povzeti 'summarize' /[pou̯ˈz̪èːt̪í]/.
 See Slovene phonology for more details.